iv4xr-project/JLabGym/docs/ControlAndObservation.md

   Location/positions are given as instance of the class [`Vec3`](https://github.com/iv4xr-project/aplib/blob/master/src/main/java/eu/iv4xr/framework/spatial/Vec3.java), which specifies a coordinate in a 3D space.
 An instance of `Vec3` can be thought as a tuple _(x,y,z)_ with the usual 3D interpretation.
 Do note that _y_ denotes a position along the vertical axis, whereas _x_ and _y_ are the coordinate/position on the horizontal plane of a 3D space.

-* `env.interact(String agentId, String targetId, String interactionType)`; return an instance of `LabWorldModel`.
+1. `LabWorldModel env.interact(String agentId, String targetId, String interactionType)`

+   This returns an instance of `LabWorldModel`.
 The `targetId` is the id of the entity that you want to interact with.
 Only buttons are interactable in Lab Recuits, so this must be the id of some button.
 Again, this can be found in the level file of the game level that you loaded into Lab Recruits.

   The parameter `interactionType` is ignored.